dualbus/rstb/README.rst

    builder(){ rst2pdf "$1"; }

-Or whatever tool you desire.
-You can even handle Markdown or other intermediate formats.

 There is one variable to control the extension of the built file, ``bext`` (from build extension).
 You can set ``bext=pdf``, for example, to use it with the ``rst2pdf`` builder.